 Protecting your home with a security system and locking your doors when you leave for the day are measures you might take to protect your home from intruders.
-Credit monitoring and identity theft protection are a type of “security system” that protects you from intruders gaining access to your personal information.
-From financial fraud to identity theft, everyone is susceptible to these types of breaches — that’s why it’s so important to defend yourself against them.
+Credit and identity theft monitoring are a type of “security system” that protects you from intruders gaining access to your personal information.
+From credit fraud to identity theft, everyone is susceptible to these types of breaches — that’s why it’s so important to defend yourself against them.

 Credit monitoring and identity theft protection are two different ways to proactively protect yourself if your personal information gets into the wrong hands.
 Let’s take a look at the differences and why it’s important to implement them both together.

 Think of credit monitoring as an early warning system that helps prevent additional damage.
 It involves a service that regularly checks your credit reports, and alerts you of any changes by phone, text or email.
 It’ll flag several types of activities: